 A detailed webpage version of the video is given below.

-An induction motor has 2 main parts; the Stator and Rotor.
+An induction motor has 2 main parts; the Stator and Rotor (Fig:1).
 The Stator is the stationary part and the rotor is the rotating part.
+The stator is basically a 3 coil winding and three phase AC power input is given to it.
 The Rotor sits inside the Stator.
 There will be a small gap between rotor and stator, known as air-gap.
 The value of the radial air-gap may vary from 0.5 to 2 mm.

 A Stator is made by stacking thin-slotted highly permeable steel laminations inside a steel or cast iron frame.
 The way the steel laminations are arranged inside the frame is shown in the following figure.
 Here only few of the steel laminations are shown.
 Winding passes through slots of the stator.